Maine School of Ministry (MESOM)

 Upcoming Courses & Offerings

-January Term 2024 – UCC History, Polity, and Theology – Fee $350
+January Term 2026 – UCC History, Polity and Theology – Fee $400 ($550 beyond Maine)

-UCC History, Polity, and Theology
+UCC History, Theology and Polity

 Certificate Credit: (Leadership)